Spring 2022 UW German Studies Newsletter

 My time within the German Studies Department at UW has taught me a multitude of skills.
 My brilliant professors and mentors have challenged me beyond what I thought I was capable of.
 It has been an experience of discomfort, hard work, persistence, and so much more.
 But this experience has allowed me to develop abilities that enabled me to adapt, accomplish and thrive in my endeavors.
 I am extremely grateful for what the German Studies Department has equipped me with.
 The skill set aside; I have… Read more

 After a challenging year full of teaching, dissertation writing, job applications, and (mostly) successful attempts to maintain sanity as we begun the transition to life on an almost-but-not-quite-yet normal campus, I am very happy to be able to share some exciting news.
 After submitting my dissertation, “Beastly Specters: from Hubris to Hybridity in German Romanticism and Beyond”, on May 4th, I plan to defend it in early June.
-Assuming this final step goes as planned, I will be on track to… Read more
+Assuming this final step goes as planned, I will be on track… Read more

 It was a warm September day in 2016 when I was walking with a group of international students along cobblestoned streets discussing the trials and tribulations of finding the best coffee place in town when we turned a corner and came upon a sizeable group of people gathered around an (in my mind) absurdly long table.
 Before I was able to inquire as to the nature of the gathering, a remarkable sound grew steadily in volume and intensity, drawing the eyes of all observers to a balcony set into… Read more